demi-ii/Credit-Card-Default/README.md

 •	Features: Demographics (age, gender, education, marriage), credit history, payment status (PAY_0–PAY_6), and default status

 🔹 **Key Questions Answered**
-1. Which age group has the highest default rate?
+1. What is the most risky age group ?
-2. How does payment history severity affect likelihood of default?
+2. Which credit limit ranges have higher default rates?
 3. What demographic groups (gender, education, marital status) show higher risk?
 4. Can past monthly delays (PAY_0–PAY_6) be used to anticipate future default?